Haralson County High School

 Haralson County High School is a public high school in Tallapoosa, Georgia, United States.

 With the team nickname "Rebels", the school's trophy room of the gym features the Confederate battle flag painted on the wall.
 In September 2000, someone painted over the gym flag, and students voted 861 to 150 to repaint it.
-Over 90% of the student demographic body is white as of the 2018-2019 school year.
+Over 90% of the student demographic body is white as of the 2018–2019 school year.

 Student life

 Haralson County High School organizations and extracurricular activities include clubs, athletics, and performing arts.
 In 2007, a fine arts facility was constructed, providing new classrooms for band, chorus, and visual art, as well as a 537-seat auditorium.

 Athletics

 Haralson County High School has teams that compete in football, tennis, softball, baseball, volleyball, cross-country, track and field, basketball, and girls' soccer.

 Performing arts

 The school has a team that participates in the GHSA Literary Competitionand a troupe that competes in the GHSA One-Act Play Competition.
+In November 2023, the troupe garnered their first state win in One-Act.

 Haralson County High School's band program is a member of the Georgia Music Educators, a state-level affiliate of the National Association for Music Education.
 The band program consists of the Concert Band, the Symphonic Band, the Marching Rebel Band, and the High Tops Pep Band.